mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getChannel**

-Routes to the channel of the specified `channelId` from the Redux store
+Routes to the channel of the specified `channelId` from the `Mattermost Server`.

 ```javascript
 getChannel = (channelId: string) => {